cyscale/cyscale.com/src/markdown/top-articles-category-based/cloud-security.md

   - blogPost: Top 10 Cloud Security Challenges for SaaS
   - blogPost: "Cloud Security Strategy: Best Practices, Tutorials, and More"
   - blogPost: A Guide to Cloud Security Best Practices
+  - blogPost: Cloud Security Assessment as a Vital Part of the M&A Process
 ---